Differentiable solver for time-dependent deformation problems with contact: Parametric derivatives of forces

-We also formulate damping in a similar way, as explained in more detail below, except at each timestep $W^v$ depends on displacements $u^i$ and $u^{i-1}$ at the current and previous time steps.
-The formulas for $A^{v}$ and $B^{v}$ in this case are obtained in exactly the same way as for dependence on $u^i$ only, separately for $u^i$ and $u^{i-1}$, corresponding to $\partial_{\vu_i}\pde^i$ and $\partial_{\vu_{i-1}}\pde^i$ respectively.
+We also formulate damping forces in a similar way, as explained in more detail below, except at each timestep $W^v$ depends on displacements $u^i$ and $u^{i-j}$, $j=1\ldots m$ at the current and $m$ previous steps, where $m$ is the order of approximation of velocity used in damping (we use $m=1$).
+The formulas for $A^{v}$ and $B^{v}$ in this case are obtained in exactly the same way as for the dependence on $u^i$ only, separately for $u^i$ and $u^{i-1}$, corresponding to $\partial_{\vu_i}\pde^i$ and $\partial_{\vu_{i-1}}\pde^i$ respectively.

 To obtain matrices $A^v$ and $B^v$ corresponding to $\dpu \pde^v $ and $\dpar \pde^v $ \eqref{eq:BA-def}, we split $\dpar \pde^f $ into $\partial_{\prms} \pde^f$ and $\partial_{\prm^1} \pde^f $, the shape and non-shape parameter derivatives, assuming $f$ depends on a single volume vector of parameters $\fprm = \prm^1$ (e.g., Lame constants).
 We treat these two types of parameters separately, as $\prms$ affects the domain of integration but not the integrand, and conversely, $\fprm$ affects the integrand but not the domain.